realdanielbyrne/NfL-Time-Series-Modeling/README.md

 There is a lot of potential to this type of analysis, all over sport, outside of betting, and future researchers should take advantage of the possibilities exposed by this research.

+## Quick Start to Running the Models

+1. Register for a 7 day free trial to (Pro Football API)[https://profootballapi.com/signup] to receive an API key.
+2. Source this file and execute getPredictions('DAL','CHI') on the r command line

+    getPredictions('DAL','CHI', 2019)